 After passing the Golems, you’ll be confronted with the Living Jar in question.
 He makes the archers look small…

 The Great-Jar might be the biggest character in Elden Ring, but there are some bosses who might give him a tough fight.
 Here’s every single dungeon in the Lands Between and the bosses that lay within!

 The Great-Jar’s Lore

-Not much is known about the Great-Jar at this time, but there are some details that can be deduced from what we do know.
+Not much is known about the Great-Jar at this time, but there are some details that can be deduced from what we do know:

-Despite that, the Great-Jar is clearly a well-respected, perhaps feared combatant, because when spoken to, he remains silent but activates 3 summons: Humanoid ‘Knights of the Great-Jar’ who fight on his behalf.
+- First of all, his location is important.
+He’s standing guard, arms folded, in front of Caelid’s colosseum.
+The Great-Jar is clearly a well-respected, perhaps feared combatant, because when spoken to, he remains silent but activates 3 summons: Humanoid ‘Knights of the Great-Jar’ who fight on his behalf.